BellevueDSCLoyd/DSC540/index.md

 ## EDA

-The pandas report is built into the code [here](https://nbviewer.jupyter.org/github/SDLoyd/Exoplanets/blob/master/code/finalprojectdcs.ipynb).
+The pandas report is at the bottom of the code [here](https://nbviewer.jupyter.org/github/SDLoyd/Exoplanets/blob/master/code/finalprojectdcs.ipynb).

 ## Code